M0REKZ/PLUSKAIZO-old/readme.txt

 PLUSKAIZO (c) Copyright Benjamín Gajardo All rights reserved

+This is the previous version of the game, it is going through a rewrite, check https://m0rekz.github.io/PLUSKAIZO/ for more information

 You are not allowed to use or read this code without my explicit permission

 Story of the PLUSKAIZO Game: